 To help residents and businesses financially impacted by the COVID-19 outbreak, the Utilities Department is suspending water shut-offs for non-payment during the crisis.
-We will work with customers to set up payment plans and waive late fees or penalties for past-due bills.
-Some customers may also qualify for financial assistance under our Emergency Assistance Program.
-Contact Utilities (425-452-6932 or email@example.com) to set up deferred payment plans.
+Some customers may also qualify for financial assistance under the City's Emergency Assistance Program.
+Contact Utilities (425-452-6932 or firstname.lastname@example.org) to set up deferred payment plans.
 Information about the Emergency Assistance Program is available at Utility Rate and Tax Relief.

-The Governor’s Office has compiled a list of resources to support economic retention and recovery related to COVID-19 coronavirus.
+The Governor’s Office has announced resources to support economic retention and recovery related to COVID-19 impacts.

 - Tax Filing Extensions

 The Washington State Department of Revenue (DOR) can work with impacted companies that request an extension on tax filing.
-The law grants the Department authority to extend the due date for excise tax returns.
 A business may request such an extension from the Department prior to the due date of the return, and, if granted, the business would be allowed to delay reporting and paying its tax liability.
-If a business needs an extension of more than 30 days, the law requires the Department to collect a deposit from the business.
-The amount of deposit required is based on the business’ reporting history and how many reporting periods are covered under the extension WAC 458-20-228 (13).
-Contact DOR at 360.705.6705
+View the resource page for more information.

 - Late Fees and Penalties

 DOR may also waive penalties under limited circumstances if a business is late in paying its tax obligation.
-The law also grants the Department authority to provide a one-time, 24 month, late payment penalty waiver if the business has not owed a late payment penalty during the previous 24 months WAC 458-20-228 (9).
-Contact DOR at 360.705.6705.
-DOR may also work with businesses that cannot file or pay their taxes on time if they are impacted by a declared state of emergency.
-When a state of emergency or disaster has been officially declared, affected businesses that owe Washington taxes may qualify for:
+The Department may also provide a one-time, 24 month, late payment penalty waiver if the business has not owed a late payment penalty during the previous 24 months.
+View the resource page for more information.

 Employer and Worker Assistance: